Choosing the right cycling clothing to ride during the winter is definitely not an easy task.

 The Baleaf softshell jacket sports great looks at an even better price.

-With an ultra-comfy and soft fleece-lined interior, your body heat stays put while the high-cut double layer collar keeps the chill away from your neck.
+With an ultra comfortable and soft fleeced interior, your body heat stays put while the high-cut double layer collar keeps the chill away from your neck.

-When it comes to retaining warmth, it's the little details that count like full-length zips for regulating temperature, internal draft flaps along the zipper and large pockets with garage seals around the zipper ends.
+When it comes to retaining warmth, it's the little details that count like full length zippers for regulating your body temperature, internal draft flaps along the zipper and large pockets with garage seals around the zipper ends.

-All of these details add up to a magnificently warm jacket that also provides wind and water resistance.
+All of these details add up to a magnificently warm winter cycling jacket that also provides you with wind and water resistance.

 4. Altura Podium Elite Thermo Shield